Siequnu/workUp/README.md

 Uploaded files are tagged with a student number, so that the student never receives their own work back.

+Students can log-in to view their assignments, and once an assignment has been upload, the student can submit peer reviews for two other assignments.
+These peer reviews are guided through a feedback form, although as students get more comfortable in providing feedback, progressively less guided forms can be given to students.

 ## Usage

 * This git can be cloned onto a deployment server.